zerocore-ai/zerodb/zerodb-todo.md

+AppendEntriesSession

+- new session, send heartbeat to all peers
+  |
+- send AppendEntries to incomplete peers
+  |
+- send AppendEntries to incomplete peers
+  |
+- new session, send heartbeat to all peers (heartbeat timeout)

+RequestVoteSession

+- new session, send RequestVote to all peers
+  |
+- resend RequestVote to no-ack peers (ack timeout)
+  |
+- resend RequestVote to no-ack peers (ack timeout)
+  |
+- new session, send RequestVote to all peers (election timeout)

 - [ ] Distributed Consensus

   - [ ] Raft

     - [ ] State transitions

       - [ ] Follower
         - [ ] Election timeout
         - [ ] Vote request